cis-ds/course-site/content/notes/hamilton.markdown

 Again, the general themes of the songs come across in this analysis.
 "Alexander Hamilton" introduces Hamilton's tragic backstory and difficult circumstances before emigrating to New York.
 "Dear Theodosia" is a love letter from Burr and Hamilton, promising to make the world a better place for their respective children.

 However, this also illustrates some problems with dictionary-based sentiment analysis.
-Consider thw back-to-back songs "Helpless" and "Satisfied".
+Consider the back-to-back songs "Helpless" and "Satisfied".
 "Helpless" depicts Eliza and Alexander falling in love with one another and getting married, while "Satisfied" recounts these same events from the perspective of Eliza's sister Angelica who suppresses her own feelings for Hamilton out of a sense of duty to her sister.
 From the perspective of the listener, "Helpless" is the far more positive song of the pair.
 Why are they reversed based on the textual analysis?

 ```r